ShoutingEagle/blogging_app/README.md

     - Make a test route, which will be used to check after deploying the backend

+    - Understood the value of .env variables
+        - It lets you switch dynamically between production and development with changing the variable values
+        - for development the files take the values from local .env file
+        - in production the values are taken from environment variables
+        - care free coding, no hassle and pushing code to repo without hassling of changing variable values every time.

 - Problems to be fixed

+7. Fix Home Button

+6. show appropriate message to user

 1. Write and article page